hans-elliott99/hans-elliott99.github.io/index.md

 Thanks for checking out my website.
 I am always grateful to connect with new people and appreciate you taking the time to see what I've been up to.

 ### About Me
 - I am a master's student studying economics, interested in applications of data science, econometrics, and machine learning to environmental issues.
-I believe that data science has a vital role to play particularly in the tracking, measurement, and evaluation of humanity’s impact on the environment.
+I believe that data science has a vital role to play in mitigating climate change particularly in the tracking, measurement, and evaluation of humanity’s impact on the environment.
 - I am currently looking for opportunities related to data science, quantitative policy research, and computational social science.
 - I enjoy developing my data science skills and am eager to learn more about statistics and computer science.
 - [LinkedIn](https://www.linkedin.com/in/hans-elliott/)  &  [Résumé](https://hans-elliott99.github.io/Resume.html)